madelsberger/pausebuffer/README.md

     client.action(channel, "performs another action with normal priority");

-If a high-priority action is placed in the queue, it will be placed ahead of any messages that are no high-priority.
+If a high-priority action is placed in the queue, it will be placed ahead of any messages that are not high-priority.

 Low-priority messages will not be sent during times of high traffic.
 Also, if a low-priority message gets into the queue, any subsequent high- or normal-